 2. The Creative Egos

 Film students are known for their passion, but sometimes that translates to heated arguments over directorial visions or script interpretations.
-At joint events or festivals, these debates can grow into fiery showdowns of ideas.
+At joint events or festivals, these debates can escalate into fiery showdowns of ideas.

 3. The Real Party Scene